guidovezzoni/smart-properties/README.md

 }
 ```
 Please note the properties (key without any token) will be renamed to accommodate the BuildConfig.java naming convention.
-This can be avoided using the `keepPropertySyntax = true` setting.
+This can be avoided using the `dontRenameProperty = true` setting.

 `BuildConfig.java` file can usually be found at the following location - although depending on the setup this might be different.
 ```